cdbzb/super/Extensions/miSCellaneous_lib-master/README.txt

 Requirements

-At least SuperCollider version 3.5, though with 3.5 and 3.6 you'd have to use Qt GUI kit, which is the only option anyway from 3.7 onwards.
+At least SuperCollider version 3.6 but newer versions are recommended, with 3.6 you'd have to use Qt GUI kit, which is the only option anyway from 3.7 onwards.
+Unable to test on 3.5 anymore, code might work, anyway old help is still supported.

 If you still use Cocoa or SwingOSC with these old SC versions, you can take miSCellaneous 0.15b and add classes and help files from a newer version of miSCellaneous.